nebuIr/SCS-for-Steam/README.md

 2. You should also go ahead and install all of the fonts that are in the `fonts - INSTALL ME FIRST!` folder.
 	- Windows: Right-Click the font file and choose "Install".
 	- Mac: Double-Click the font file.
 Click "Install".
 	- Linux: If a graphical font viewer is installed on your system you will most likely be able to install the fonts easily using that program.
-Otherwise you need to ìinstallî the fonts manually by copying them to `/usr/share/fonts` (to install them system-wide) or `~/.fonts` (to install them only for the current user) and executing `fc-cache -fv` in a terminal.
+Otherwise you need to ‚Äúinstall‚Äù the fonts manually by copying them to `/usr/share/fonts` (to install them system-wide) or `~/.fonts` (to install them only for the current user) and executing `fc-cache -fv` in a terminal.
 3. Open up Steam then open up the Steam Settings Window.
 Click on the Interface tab, and under the option that says "Select the skin you wish Steam to use (requires Steam to restart)", click on the dropdown, and select "StarCitizen for Steam".
 4. Now restart the Steam client.
 The skin should now be applied.